webtiming/sequencer/overview.md

 - decoupling sequencer from timing resource and data and UI gives a lot of flexibility.

 ## Defining the state of linear media
+-->

+# Applicability and usage

+> To be completed...

+# Future work

+> To be completed...